 Temple Bar Gallery + Studios, Dublin, supports the development of artists and creation of art.
 The TBG+S Curatorial Team comprises Clíodhna Shaffrey, Director, and Michael Hill, Programme Curator.

 Niamh O’Malley was born in Co.
 Mayo, Ireland, and lives and works in Dublin.
+She studied in Belfast where she was a Director at Catalyst Arts.
 O’Malley’s recent solo exhibitions include John Hansard Gallery, Southampton (2021), mother’s tankstation Dublin (2020), Royal Hibernian Academy, Dublin (2019), Lismore Castle Arts (2019), Grazer Kunstverein (2018), Bluecoat, Liverpool (2015), The Douglas Hyde Gallery, Dublin (2017 and 2015).
 Selected group exhibitions include Berwick Film & Media Arts Festival; CAG, Vancouver; eva International, Limerick; Eli & Edythe Broad Museum, Michigan; Irish Museum of Modern Art, Dublin.
-A monograph of Niamh O’Malley’s work was published by the Royal Hibernian Academy in 2019, with texts by the artist, Claire-Louise Bennett and Isobel Harbison.

 Temple Bar Gallery + Studios Curatorial Team

 Michael Hill is Programme Curator at Temple Bar Gallery + Studios.
-He was previously Curator and Assistant Curator at the Douglas Hyde Gallery, Trinity College Dublin (2008-2017) and has experience working in public, private and artist-run contemporary art galleries and museums.
-He has curated institutional solo exhibitions by several artists who have represented their countries at the Venice Biennale (including Sean Lynch, Pilvi Takala, Sean Edwards, Bárbara Wagner & Benjamin de Burca), and is invested in emerging Irish practices and independent publishing.
-He is a Board Member of Askeaton Contemporary Arts.
+He has worked in public, private and artist-run contemporary art galleries and museums, and is invested in emerging Irish practices and independent publishing.

 Temple Bar Gallery + Studios is a leading artists' studio complex and contemporary art gallery in Dublin city centre.
 Its mission is to support the development of artists and the creation of art.
 This is achieved through high quality studio provision and an ambitious exhibition programme.
 TBG+S supports an inclusive environment of learning and creativity and nurtures close and sustained engagement of audiences with the work of Irish and international artists.
 TBG+S was founded in 1983 - by artists, for artists.